gorman-ap/homelab-setup/devices/HomeDJ/moodeaudio/README.md

 ## Features
 - **High-Quality Audio**: Powered by a custom audio HAT that ensures excellent sound output.
-- **Custom Case**: The HomeDJ setup is housed in a unique, custom-designed case that not only protects the components but also gives it a sleek, aesthetic look.
 - **Streaming Support**: Supports both local media files and streaming from services like Tidal, enabling high-quality music playback at your fingertips.
 - **User-Friendly Control**: Easily control your music through a simple web interface or mobile app (via UPnP/DLNA).